slipchenko/CHM673/README.md

 ## Webex lectures
 https://purdue.webex.com/meet/lslipche

 Lecrures will be recorded (both screen and audio) and uploaded on Blackboard.

-Pdf files of lecture notes will be also posted.
+Pdf files of lecture notes and audio recordings for lecture on March 24 is in folder Lecture_DFT1.